 You don’t need any special gear.
 Quite often you’ll be lying on the floor.

-In a 1:1 hands-on session (so it looks like physiotherapy or osteopathy or some such, but isn’t that at all) the practitioner will be moving with you as you move, doing moves for you, or you will move and the practitioner will track your movements.
+In a 1:1 hands-on session (so it looks like physiotherapy or osteopathy or even clothed massage or some such, but isn’t that at all) the practitioner will be moving with you as you move, doing moves for you, or you will move and the practitioner will track your movements.
 Sometimes the practitioner will make suggestions or ask questions.
 But not verbally.
 They’ll ask with their hands and you will answer in your embodied response!
 A Feldenkrais practitioner’s touch is always consensual; you are fully clothed at all times in your regular attire.
 In other words, you don’t need to come prepared in a gym or yoga outfit.
 You could pop in before, during or after work.

 In workshops we do a combination of group lessons, lectures and create a container for 1:1 experiences, either as part of a demonstration, or in a reserved section of the workshop programme.
 These are designed for purpose and learning objectives and are quite dynamic.